RuanCosta-Jitterbit/webappsnap/README.md

 This does the following:

 1. Runs a Chromium browser and opens `https://www.google.com/search` with options `q=webappsnap`, then takes a screenshot of the results page.
 2. In the same browser, opens `https://www.google.com/doodles`, enters the text `beethoven` in the search bar and presses the Enter key.
 3. Waits 3 seconds and takes a screenshot.
 4. Closes the browser.

 The program prints information messages as it runs, and saves the screenshot images in `images/google`.

-It runs in headless mode, so you won't see the browser as it runs.
-If you want to, edit `cfg/test.json`, change the value for `headless` to `true` (in `settings`), save it and run again.
+To run in headless mode and not see the browser as it runs, edit `cfg/test.json`, change the value for `headless` to `false` (in `settings`), save, and run again.

 > If there are errors or blank screenshots, see [Tips](#tips).